frostehhh/obsidian-software-engineering/Amazon Web Services/Services/IAM, Accounts and AWS Organizations/AWS Organizations/Service Control Policies.md

 ![[Pasted image 20230403003613.png]]

 ![[Pasted image 20230403003705.png]]
+- When SCP is enabled, `FullAWSAccess` policy is available by default
-Deny list by default with the FullAWSAccess rule
+- Deny list by default with the FullAWSAccess rule

 ![[Pasted image 20230403003719.png]]
 Disable or remove FullAWSAccess to convert to allow list